-In the United States and many nations around the globe, virtually all chickens, turkeys, and eggs come from such hybridized birds—including those labeled natural, organic, and free-range or bearing animal welfare certifications.
+In the United States and many nations around the globe, virtually all chickens, turkeys, and eggs come from birds produced through a genetic modification method known as hybridization.
+This includes poultry products labeled as natural, organic, and free-range or bearing animal welfare certifications.
+The birds resulting from hybridization are known as hybrids.
+Thus, for example, industry will refer to “hybrid chickens” to distinguish the unusual way today’s chickens are engineered from traditional pre-1950s breeding.

 “Agribusiness has hidden the cruelty and public health risks of hybrid poultry genetics more effectively than the tobacco industry hid the health risks of smoking” explains Farm Forward’s Founder, Dr. Aaron Gross.
 “Only with COVID-19 and the realization that industrial chicken farms are a hotbed for viruses with pandemic potential, have our gazes begun to turn to poultry genetics.”